California to install solar panels over canals to fight drought, a first in the U.S.

 In an effort to combat the devastating drought conditions hitting California, the Golden State will become the first in the nation to install solar panel canopies over canals.

 The $20 million pilot project funded by the state has been dubbed "Project Nexus."
 It will consist of an estimated 8,500 feet of solar panels installed over three sections of Turlock Irrigation District (TID) canals in Central California.
-It is expected to break ground in the fall, and be completed by 2023.
-The project was first announced back in February.
+The installation process is expected to begin by 2023, and be completed by 2024.

+The project, first announced in February, was initiated by Solar AquaGrid — a Bay Area development firm focused on innovative solutions to address water and energy issues.
+They have partnered with the Citizen Group organization and TID to kick-start Project Nexus.

 According to TID, the project aims to use water and energy management hand-in-hand.
 The project is designed to increase renewable power generation, while reducing water evaporation and vegetative growth in canals.